-\paragraph{Bio$\_$ClinicalBERT} This model builds on BERT-Base, further fine-tuned on biomedical \cite{lee_biobert_2020} and clinical data \cite{alsentzer_publicly_2019}.
-It is a widely adopted embedding model for medical text and was included as a baseline for comparison\footnote{Hugging Face identifier: emilyalsentzer/Bio$\_$ClinicalBERT}.
+\textit{Bio$\_$ClinicalBERT} builds on BERT-Base, further fine-tuned on biomedical \cite{lee_biobert_2020} and clinical data \cite{alsentzer_publicly_2019}.
+It is a widely adopted embedding model for medical text and was included as a baseline for comparison (Hugging Face identifier: \texttt{emilyalsentzer/Bio$\_$ClinicalBERT}).

-\paragraph{MedBERT} This model builds on Bio$\_$ClinicalBERT via continued domain pretraining on heterogeneous biomedical corpora (N2C2, BioNLP, CRAFT, and biomedical Wikipedia) and was originally introduced for biomedical NER \cite{vasantharajan_medbert_2022}.
-We include it as a domain-adapted baseline for comparison\footnote{Hugging Face identifier: Charangan/MedBERT}.
+\textit{MedBERT} builds on Bio$\_$ClinicalBERT through continued domain pretraining on heterogeneous biomedical corpora (N2C2, BioNLP, CRAFT, and biomedical Wikipedia) and was originally introduced for biomedical NER \cite{vasantharajan_medbert_2022}.
+We include it as a domain-adapted baseline for comparison (Hugging Face identifier: \texttt{Charangan/MedBERT}).

-\paragraph{CLMBR-T-Base} CLMBR-T-Base is a specialized EHR foundation model trained on \np{2.57} million de-identified EHRs from Stanford Medicine with autoregressive next code prediction \cite{steinberg_language_2021, wornow_ehrshot_2023}.
-It uses transformers and has \np{12} layers and a hidden dimension of \np{768}\footnote{Hugging Face identifier: StanfordShahLab/clmbr-t-base}.
+\textit{CLMBR-T-Base} is a specialized EHR foundation model trained on \np{2.57} million de-identified EHRs from Stanford Medicine with autoregressive next-code prediction \cite{steinberg_language_2021, wornow_ehrshot_2023}.
+With the estimated 706 mean clinical events per patient \cite{wornow_ehrshot_2023}, this leads to approximately 1.8B clinical events for training.
+CLMBR-T-Base has \np{12} transformer layers and a hidden dimension of \np{768} (Hugging Face identifier: \texttt{StanfordShahLab/clmbr-t-base}).
 The model has \np{141}M parameters and allows for a context window of \np{496} codes.
-CLMBR-T-Base has demonstrated consistent improvements over count-based baselines for a variety of clinical prediction tasks \cite{wornow_ehrshot_2023}.
-It serves as a main baseline for our experiments to test specialized EHR models against general-purpose text embedding models for representing EHR records.
+CLMBR-T-Base has demonstrated improvements over count-based baselines across a variety of clinical prediction tasks \cite{wornow_ehrshot_2023}.
+It serves as the main baseline for our experiments to test specialized EHR models against general-purpose text embedding models for representing EHR records.

-\paragraph{LLM Embedding Model and CLMBR-T-Base} To test whether the LLM embedding models and the EHR foundation model learn orthogonal information, we combined both models for the prediction.
+\textit{LLM Embedding Model and CLMBR-T-Base} is a model combination used to test whether the LLM embedding models and the EHR foundation model learn orthogonal information.
 To this end, we simply appended both embeddings.
-The resulting embeddings have dimensions \np{4864} for Qwen3-Emb-8B.
+The resulting embeddings have dimensions of \np{4864} for Qwen3-Emb-8B.